civican/legisinfo/42-1/bills/C-97/bill_text.md

     to authorize the Minister to manage property

-    seized or restrained under **any Act of Parliament or of the legislature of a province by a person employed in the federal public administration or by a provincial or municipal authority**,
+    seized or restrained under any Act of Parliament or of the legislature of a province by a person employed in the federal public administration or by a provincial or municipal authority,

-    forfeited under **any Act of Parliament or of the legislature of a province**, or
+    forfeited under any Act of Parliament or of the legislature of a province, or

     paid under subsection 18(2) of the `Proceeds of Crime (Money Laundering) and Terrorist Financing Act`;

-    to authorize the Minister to dispose of property referred to in paragraph (b) when **it** is forfeited to Her Majesty **and, with the consent of the government of the province, when it is forfeited to Her Majesty in right of a province**;
+    to authorize the Minister to dispose of property referred to in paragraph (b) when it is forfeited to Her Majesty and, with the consent of the government of the province, when it is forfeited to Her Majesty in right of a province;

   **(2)** Section 3 of the Act is amended by striking out "and" at the end of paragraph (c), by adding "and" at the end of paragraph (d) and by adding the following after paragraph (d):